 HostBooks’s Websites contain links to other sites.
 Please be aware that HostBooks is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our sites and to read the privacy statements of each and every Web site that collects personally identifiable information.
 This privacy statement applies solely to information collected by HostBooks’s Web sites.
 HostBooks has advertising and affiliate relationships with dozens of third party sites that drive interested parties to our sites.
 Information that is collected on these sites does not fall within the auspices of this policy.

-E) Safeguards and Data Retention
+E) Safeguards, Data Retention & Data Usage

 1) User Information: